-As I wrote back in February, the New Orleans City Council approved a new and comprehensive set of short-term rental regulations back in October 2016.
+As Steeg Law has previously covered, the New Orleans City Council approved a new and comprehensive set of short-term rental regulations back in October 2016.
 Those new regulations went into effect on April 1 of this year.

 Under these new regulations, short-term rentals are illegal in the French Quarter, except for a seven-block stretch of Bourbon Street known as the Vieux Carré Entertainment District.
 Short-term rentals are generally permitted in some form or fashion in other areas of the City, subject to various restrictions and permitting requirements.

-On June 1, Jennifer Cecil of the City’s Short-term Rental Administration and I spoke to a standing-room-only crowd at an informational event hosted by the Vieux Carré Property Owners, Residents & Associates.
+On June 1, Jennifer Cecil of the City’s Short-term Rental Administration spoke to a standing-room-only crowd at an informational event hosted by the Vieux Carré Property Owners, Residents & Associates.

 During that event, many of the attendees were skeptical about whether, despite the new regulations, the City would take any definitive action to end short-term rentals in the French Quarter.